chuhoaianh/RepData_PeerAssessment1/PA1_template.md

     AverageStepsPerDay[i] = 0       #if the mean of that day is NaN convert it to 0
 }
 ```
-loop thru the date, if it is NA conver it to the mean of that date
+- Third, loop thru the date, if it is NA convert it to the mean of that date

 ```r
 for (i in 1:nrow(new_df)){